megzjudge/hexaco/README.md

 - The **HEXACO Personality Inventory** was developed by **Kibeom Lee** and **Michael C. Ashton**.
 Scale descriptions are reproduced from the official materials at [hexaco.org](https://hexaco.org/) (University of Calgary).
 - Bell curves rendered with **Plotly.js**.
-- Site by **Megan Judge**.

 ## License

 This is a personal project.
 The HEXACO scale text and any referenced study material remain the property of their respective authors and are included here for personal, non-commercial reference.
-If you'd like to reuse the site's own code, add a license file (e.g. MIT) or get in touch.